rust-lang/rust-wiki-backup/Tasks-and-communication.md

 ## Runtime

 Overall, the runtime is made up of a `rust_srv`, which owns a `rust_kernel`, which owns one or more `rust_domain`s, each of which own one or more `rust_task`s.
 Domains corresponded to an operating system thread, and would schedule multiple tasks.
 Tasks could not migrate between domains.
 Because only one task would be running at a time in each domain, intra-domain communication happened through directly calling things such as `rust_chan::send`.
 For communication with tasks in other domains, `rust_proxy` objects are used.
 These queue messages in a lock-free style on the target domain's message queue, which processes the message at each iteration through the scheduler loop.
 The kernel's job was to coordinate inter-domain issues.

+`rust_srv` is meant to provide an interface to the outside world.
+This currently includes memory allocation and logging.
+It seems like this might be a good candidate for deletion...